5 questions: Tanya Marquardt on Duets for One

-Tanya has worked with various forms including theatre, dance, site-specific installation, performance art, noise music and poetry.
-In mixing forms she finds something new and unexpected, something that she wants to share with her community, colleagues
+Tanya Marquardt has worked with various forms including theatre, dance, site-specific installation, performance art, noise music and poetry.
+In mixing forms she finds something new and unexpected, something that she wants to share with her community, colleagues and friends.

 1. Club PuSh turns five this year.
 We're wondering what you were up to / obsessed with when you were five and how that informed the artist that you've become.